Australian Bureau of Statistics

 The ratio of household net saving to household net disposable income.
 Household net saving is calculated as household net disposable income less household final consumption expenditure.
 Household net disposable income is calculated as household gross disposable income less household consumption of fixed capital.

-Implicit price deflator
+Implicit price deflator (IPD)

 Imports of goods and services